Annytomica/kumiko-community-hub/README.md

 ## Media
 - The photographs were taken by Megan Abel, my wife, who gave permission for thier use.
+- The Raleway font is from [Google Fonts](https://fonts.google.com/specimen/Raleway)
 -	The icons such as like hearts and comment bubble are from [Font Awesome](https://fontawesome.com/)
 - The Github summary bar used in README.md is from [shields.io](https://shields.io/badges/)

 ## Acknowledgements
 - My wife, Megan, for help with the wireframe design, product photography, site testing and general emotional support while I was trying to study and code while also moving relentlessly.
-- My mum for excellent testing assistance
+- My mum for excellent 'pressure testing' using old tech and old-skool habits to website interaction.
+If theres an issue, my mum can find it! :)
 - My mentor, Oluwafemi Medale , for his invaluable guidance and feedback and intital introduction to the concept of agile chores.